virtual-labs/exp-built-in-functions-iitk/pedagogy/README.md

 Method  | Assessment | Instructional Strategy
 :--|:--|:-:
-Summative Assessment | 1·  The main objective to develop this lab is to provide an interactive source of learning for the students.
-The simulation that we provide fulfil our purpose <br>2· The learner will be easily able to understand Python programming language.<br>3·  The user will able to understand the use of Functions.<br>4· With the help of our virtual lab, students get a chance to learn Python programming language as they are provided with an interactive simulator.
-It is beneficial in understanding the basics of Functions which simply cannot be understood by self-evaluation. | Expository
+Summative Assessment | 1·  The main objective to develop this lab is to provide an interactive source of learn-ing for the students.
+The simulation that we provide fullls our purpose <br>2· The learner will be easily able to understand Python programming language.<br>3·  The user will able to understand the use of Functions.<br>4· With the help of our virtual lab, students get a chance to learn Python program-ming language as they are provided with an interactive simulator.
+It is benecial in understanding the basics of Functions which simply cannot be understood by self-evaluation. | Problem Based

 <br>